 Valentine’s Day is one of those holidays where many of us shake our head in confusion.
-I have expressed before my husband’s personal disdain for this “Hallmark Holiday,” and I don’t completely disagree with him.
-But having young kids, who are still wide-eyed and without cynicism, I find myself (and my husband) celebrating this day of love.
-And since my attempts at a special fudge failed miserably, I decided to not share a recipe today.
-So, to celebrate Valentine’s Day and spending that past two weeks hanging with sick kids at home, I have this to share:
+But having young kids, who are still wide-eyed and without cynicism, I find myself celebrating this day of love.

 To say that I love you would be the greatest understatement ever uttered.
 I thought I knew everything until you entered my life.
 I thought I understood love, sacrifice and joy until you all entered my life.

 To my Young Professor, you are my first born, my eldest child.
 All of my mistakes seem to fall on you, as I experimented with different parent techniques trying to teach you life’s lessons.
 You have always acted and spoken years ahead of you, and sometimes I forget that you are just my little boy.

 I love your sense of humor, your belly laugh and how you tear up when that sad song comes on in “The Polar Express” (even though you are almost twelve).
 You received your love of reading and ease with technology from me, your intestinal track is all your dad.

 You are an amazing boy and I fear the day you grow up and leave me, so I will hug you all the time and slobber your face with kisses even when you are 6 feet tall, so be prepared.

 To my Middle Child, my pickle-lovin’-blankey-totin’-soup-eater, you make me laugh and cry at the same time.
 You were born a grumpy old man, but you have this infectious laughter and smile.
 Your enthusiasm and passion will get you far, we just need to spearhead it into a direction other than Mine Craft, football and playing with your friends.